K-16 hosts Hanseo University for aviation mentorship and Korea–U.S. cultural engagement

 |0

-This work, K-16 hosts Hanseo University for aviation mentorship and Korea–U.S. cultural engagement [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, K-16 hosts Hanseo University for aviation mentorship and Korea–U.S. cultural engagement, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.